 Irwin Fefergrad, Registrar, Royal College of Dental Surgeons of Ontario

-Irwin Fefergrad, CS, BA, BCL, LLB, has the distinction of being the first lawyer in the history of the Law Society of Upper Canada to achieve a double specialty in civil litigation and in health law.
-He is also the first Ontario lawyer to receive a specialty in the practice of health law.
-In private practice for nearly 30 years, in 2000 he was appointed the Registrar/Chief Executive Officer of the Royal College of Dental Surgeons of Ontario.
-Mr. Fefergrad also served as the Executive Director of the International Society of Dental Regulators, an organization addressing regulatory concerns on an international level.
+Irwin Fefergrad, CS, BA, BCL, LLB has the distinction of being the first lawyer in the history of the Law Society of Ontario to achieve a double specialty in Civil Litigation and in Health Law.
+He currently maintains his specialty in Health Law.
+In private practice for nearly 30 years, in 2000 he was appointed the Registrar of the Royal College of Dental Surgeons of Ontario.
+Mr. Fefergrad also holds the position of Executive Director of the International Society of Dental Regulators, an organization addressing regulatory concerns on an international level.
 He is is the Chair of the Advisory Group for Regulatory Excellence (AGRE) in Ontario.
 He was appointed Assistant Professor (adjunct) at the University of Toronto, Faculty of Dentistry where he is the course director of the ethics program

 Jordan Glick, Partner, WeirFoulds LLP